Codeiology/ApertureTerminal/README.md

 `pbcopy < motd.txt`

 This will copy the custom MOTD to your clipboard.
+Now navigate back to your home directory:

+`cd ~`

-Now type this:
+And type this:

 `sudo nano /etc/motd`